About the campaign | The method

 Tree hubs

-When trees and shrubs are not collected and planted immediately after harvesting, they are stored in a Tree Hub.
-A Tree Hub is an important link between harvesting and planting.
+Trees and shrubs that are not collected and planted immediately after harvesting are stored in a Tree Hub.
+A Tree Hub is an important link between the harvesting and planting stages.

 What is a Tree Hub?

-In a Tree Hub, trees and shrubs from different harvest days from different locations come together.
-They are temporarily stored in trenches until they are picked up by a planting site.
-Tree Hubs come in different shapes and sizes.
-From a small Tree Hub in a someones’ back yard, to a community garden, to an acre of land on a farm.
-A Treehub’s main activity is to take care of, and distribute the saplings to parties who want them, as shown below:
+Trees and shrubs from different locations are brought together in a Tree Hub.
+They are temporarily stored in trenches until someone from a planting site picks them up.
+Tree Hubs come in various shapes and sizes, this could be a small Tree Hub in someone’s backyard, a community garden, or an acre of land on a farm.
+A Tree Hub’s main activity is to take care of and distribute the saplings to parties who want them, as shown below:

 What is a give-away day?

-The Tree Planner is a digital platform on which everyone wanting to participating in More Trees Now can be connected.
-Tree hubs, harvest supervisors, planting locations, volunteers: they all get a profile in this online system.
-In the Tree Planner, you can organize and sign up for a give-away day, harvest or planting days.
+The Tree Planner is a digital platform that connects everyone interested in participating in More Trees Now.
+Tree hubs, harvest supervisors, planting locations, and volunteers can all have profiles in this online system.
+In the Tree Planner, you can organise and register for giveaway days and harvest or planting days.

 Tree Hubs